Medical questions & health advice by board certified doctors

-"Can you permanently damage nerve cells?
+"Can you permanently damage nerve cells?"

 I stubbed my toe and never got it looked at by a doctor.
 It has healed but now it feels numb most of the time.
 Did I ruin the nerves in my toe somehow?
 Can you permanently damage a nerve?

 Nerves that go the the fingers and toes tend to regrow when they get injured like that.
 Thus, I suspect that if your toe is numb because of an injury, then your feeling will return at some point.
 This is not the case for other types of nerve damage.
 For example, people with diabetes also suffer from nerve damage that can effect the toes first.
 This type of nerve damage can be permanent, especially if their diabetes is not well controlled.
 It does not sound like this is the problem you have.
 I think your next best move should be to schedule an appointment with your primary care physician.
 He or she can examine your toe and determine if there needs to be further evaluation, or if you should just wait and see if the feeling returns.
 If you need further evaluation, then you will first need an x-ray of the toe followed by an appointment with an orthopedic surgeon.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.